 - Table Games Bonus : GAMES250 | Up to $500 Use 4 Times

 - Sports Bonus Code : 1349384 | Up to $250 use Once

 If, after the flop, you have a flush draw, then you have 9 outs (13 of a suit minus 4).
 Now 52 cards on the deck minus your 2 hole cards and the 3 flop cards is 47.
 So divide 9 by 47 and you get .191.
 Move the decimal a bit and you get 19.1%.
 That's your chances of hitting the flush at that point by the next card.

-When playing a poker hand you always want to know what clean “outs” you have to win the hand.
+When playing a poker hand at a site like Bovada, you always want to know what clean “outs” you have to win the hand.
 This will ensure you are drawing to the best hand, first and foremost, and secondly you can use the information to calculate your hand odds, like we demonstrated with a flush draw above.

 These are important odds to know because for a bet to be worth calling, your hand odds must be better than the pot odds you’re getting.
 In our example, you have less than a 20% chance of making the flush.
 That's 1/5.
 This tells you that you are risking more for less.
 Your chances of making the hand is smaller than what you stand to win.
 So the bet isn't worth calling.
 If you do, you will lose in the long run.
 But if the pot is big and you only need to call a small bet, it will be worth calling to try and make your hand, because the math suggests it’s a profitable call to make.